 Please note this event is exclusively for private funders, including foundations, United Ways, and philanthropy-serving organizations (PSOs).
 If you have questions about registration or your eligibility to participate, please contact Lauren Samblanet, Membership and Program Coordinator, firstname.lastname@example.org.

-The 2019 Funders Institute will focus on advancing racial equity from the ground up in homelessness, keeping homelessness and housing stability at the center of upcoming political events, and supporting our grantees and communities in addressing racial disparities.
+The 2019 Funders Institute will focus on advancing racial equity from the ground up in homelessness, how to effectively influence public policy, and building the capacity of grantees to do racial equity work.
 Some of the major themes we will explore include:

 Advancing Racial Equity from the Ground Up

 While Black people comprise 13% of the general population in the United States and 26% of those living in poverty, they account for more than 40% of the homelessness population, suggesting that poverty rates alone do not explain the over-representation.
 As we continue to work with policymakers and our homelessness system to reduce these disparities, we also need to better support people deeply embedded in communities who are fighting for racial justice.

 During the 2019 Funders Institute, we'll discuss the importance of supporting culturally-specific organizations working to end homelessness and local organizers who are fighting for affordable housing.
 We'll talk with foundation leaders about how we need to work differently to make our organizations more equitable and support those who are already deeply embedded in communities fighting for racial justice.